BushtalkRadio/BushtalkClient/README.md

 ### I have a feature request or bug to report

-You can send me a message directly on [/u/bushtalkradio](https://www.reddit.com/user/bushtalkradio) or through the feedback form on our webite via the '+' button.
+You can send me a message directly on [/u/bushtalkradio](https://www.reddit.com/user/bushtalkradio), email me at admin@bushtalkradio.com or through the feedback form on our webite via the '+' button.

 ### Windows is flagging the Bushtalk Client .exe/.zip file as a virus